stax76/awesome-mpv/README.md

 - [youtube-search](https://github.com/CogentRedTester/mpv-scripts/blob/master/youtube-search.lua) - A script that allows users to search youtube and open results from within mpv.
 Requires a couple of extra API scripts, along with curl and a personal youtube API key.
 - [youtube-search](https://github.com/rozari0/mpv-youtube-search) - Use zenity and youtube-dl to search YouTube.
 - [youtube-upnext](https://github.com/cvzi/mpv-youtube-upnext) - A menu for (auto) playing YouTube's "up next"/recommended videos, that show up on the right side on the website.
-- [ytdlautoformat](https://github.com/Samillion/mpv-ytdlautoformat) - Auto change ytdl-format for Youtube and Twitch.
+- [ytdlautoformat](https://github.com/Samillion/mpv-ytdlautoformat) - Automatically adjusts `ytdl-format` (yt-dlp) for specified domains.
 - [ytdl-preload](https://github.com/bitingsock/ytdl-preload) - Precache the next entry in your playlist if it is a network source by downloading it to a temp file ahead of time.
 Updated to download all streams in parallel so you can watch it while it downloads.
 - [youtube-queue](https://github.com/ksyasuda/mpv-youtube-queue) - Implements the YouTube 'Add to Queue' functionality.
 Allows adding video urls to the queue from the clipboard, and provides a menu for interacting with the queue.
 - [webtorrent-hook](https://github.com/noctuid/mpv-webtorrent-hook) - Allows streaming torrents using webtorrent (same as mpv-peerflix-hook but using webtorrent instead).
 Webtorrent-cli can play in mpv with `webtorrent --mpv`, but this script allows using torrent identifiers as the file argument to mpv or pasting them into the current playlist using one of the pasting scripts listed here.
 It also supports additional functionality like automatic file cleanup and the ability to remember the last file played in the torrent.
 See the readme for more information.
 See [here](https://github.com/noctuid/mpv-webtorrent-hook#comparison-with-webtorrent-mpv-hook) for a comparison with the other javascript webtorrent plugin.
 I recommend this plugin over my others (mpv-peerflix-hook and btfs-stream).